 The purpose of this cryptosystem is to ensure that no party under any circumstance should have an unfair advantage over the other participants.
 Any and all attempts at such an advantage are detectable but not necessarily traceable to the perpetrator.
 The following is the reasoning that has gone into the design of the cryptosystem.

 We begin with the use of the  function.
 The key used for the message authentication code function is a mix of random data and the auction’s .
 The reason for this is that if only a random key were used, the same bidding information can be replayed for diﬀerent auctions.
 This would allow an attacker to copy and paste previous bidding information into a new auction without the knowledge or consent of the actual bidder.
-Using the auction’s  in the generation of the  key ensures that the key can only be used for that one auction.
+Using the auction’s  in the generation of the  key ensures that the key can be used only for that one auction.
 Thus it is important that the auction

  never repeats on the same server.
-This is further explicated in §§. and ..
+[Hmm.
+If an auction fails for some reason, then we should require that it be replaced by a new auction id.
+But then couldn’t there be an attack based on repeating an id?
+Maybe the id should include a datetime in greenwichmeantime down to the second as well as an estateid] This is further explained in §§. and ..

 We choose to use a  as opposed to a hash because the signature function is not intended to obfuscate the underlying data.
 Knowing this, an attacker could theoretically extract the hash from the signature h = (b) (again, where b is the user’s bid).
 Now deriving b given h is simple.
 Simply iterate d over all possible values of b until h = (d) is satisﬁed.
 Since there are not many possible values for b (in terms of money, around ), this attack is quite feasible.
 On the other hand, using a  function with a random key of a suitable length, the adversary would not only have to guess the correct value for b but the correct value for p (the Prekey) which is infeasible.